Rahuljaluthria/clupso-vault-demo/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+All rights reserved.
+This project is proprietary and confidential.

+**Copyright © 2025 Rahul Jaluthria**

+Unauthorized copying, distribution, modification, or use of this software is strictly prohibited without explicit written permission from the author.

 ## 👨‍💻 Author